My lovely friend Cate is a silversmith.

 For those thinking about selling on local farmers markets.

-I asked Cate my good friend, for some advise
+I asked Cate, my good friend, for some advice.

 To ensure that your day will run as smoothly as possible.